microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-03.md

   ```shell
   dapr run ... --resources-path ../dapr/components -- dotnet run
   ```
+- You can either use _declarative_ or `_programmatic_ subscriptions to subscribe to a topic.
+See the [Dapr documentation](https://docs.dapr.io/developing-applications/building-blocks/pubsub/subscription-methods/) for more information. _Declarative_ is simpler for this example.
 - Use Zipkin to observe the messages flow as specified in [Challenge-02](./Challenge-02#use-dapr-observability).

-### Specific info for using the Dapr .NET SDK (not needed unless re-implementing `SpeedingViolation` using Dapr .NET SDK)
+### Specific info for using the Dapr .NET SDK for programmatic subscriptions (not needed unless implementing `SpeedingViolation` using Dapr .NET SDK)

 - Dapr wraps pub/sub messages inside the open-source CloudEvents message format.
 Upon receipt, the subscriber **must transform the message to a CloudEvent**.
 You must manually parse the incoming JSON and convert to a `SpeedingViolation` class.
   - The parameter type for receiving these CloudEvents message format is: `[FromBody] System.Text.Json.JsonDocument cloudEvent`.